The crash data includes:

-Under Section 409 of Title 23 of the United States Code, any collision data furnished is prohibited from use in any litigation against state, tribal or local government that involves the location(s) mentioned in the collision data.
+Under Section 409 of Title 23 of the United States Code, any crash data furnished is prohibited from use in any litigation against state, tribal or local government that involves the location(s) mentioned in the crash data.

 Yes.
-WSDOT maintains records for collisions on all public roadways in the state.
+WSDOT maintains records for crashes on all public roadways in the state.
 This includes Interstate highways, US highways, State highways, county roads and city streets.

 There are no restrictions on who can request the data.